tigattack/nut-docker/README.md

 A batter choice than privileged mode is to pass just the individual devices into the container.

-This can be done by passing `--device` and `--device-cgroup-rule` commands to docker.
+This can be done by passing `--device` and `--device-cgroup-rule` commands to Docker.

 First, identify the `device-id`, i.e. by running `lsusb`: